astro-roro/Maximum-Horizon/README.md

 ## Features

-- **Loop until Maximum Horizon Condition**: Blocks sequence execution when targets exceed maximum altitude constraints, allowing your sequence to loop until the target becomes visible
+- **Loop until Maximum Horizon Condition**: Blocks sequence execution when targets exceed maximum altitude constraints, allowing your sequence to loop until the target becomes blocked
 - **Real-time Visibility Display**: Condition shows current altitude, maximum altitude, and active profile name in real-time
 - **Global Profile Selection**: Set a default horizon profile in plugin options that all conditions use automatically
 - **Condition-Level Override**: Optionally select a specific profile for each condition instance